johnewart/ruby-metrics/README.md

 ## What is this?

-This is a Ruby version of [metrics][metrics], developed by Coda Hale at Yammer.
+This is a Ruby version of performance metrics inspired by [metrics][metrics] developed by Coda Hale at Yammer.
 Currently this is under *heavy* development -- it needs Gem packaging, more features, validation of metrics, more functional testing, and a little better test coverage.
 Pull requests happily accepted, please include docs and tests where possible!

 ## What's in this?

 Right now, I have:

 * Counters
-* Timers
+* Meters

 Upcoming:

 * Gauges
 * Histograms
+* Timers

 ## Getting Started